Laws relating to medical ethics debates are generally behind medical advances.

 The Texas Advance Directives Act

 That brings us to the controversy over the Texas Advance Directive Act of 1999 (“TADA” or “the Act”).
-In addition to describing “Advance Directives to Physicians” (also known as a “Living Will), TADA also attempts to outline the procedure for resolving any disagreement between a doctor and patients or their surrogates regarding medical treatments, especially concerning end of life care.
+In addition to describing “Advance Directives to Physicians” (also known as a “Living Will), TADA also attempts to outline the procedure for resolving any disagreement between a doctor and patients or their surrogates regarding medical treatments, especially concerning end-of-life care.

 When I first read the Act, I (naively) thought it was malpractice protection for doctors who did not want to withdraw or withhold care.
 There have actually been a few “wrongful prolongation of life” lawsuits against doctors who — knowingly or not — used CPR when the patient had a Living Will.

 Most of the time, however, TADA is invoked when the attending physician “refuses” a request to actively administer medical treatment that he or she believes is medically inappropriate.
-The steps laid out in the law involve the doctor’s notification of his refusal to the patient or the surrogate, the rules for assisting with transfer of care to another doctor who believes the treatment request is appropriate, and asking for a medical or ethics committee to be convened at the hospital.
+The steps laid out in the law involve the doctor’s notification of his refusal to the patient or the surrogate, the rules for assisting with the transfer of care to another doctor who believes the treatment request is appropriate, and asking for a medical or ethics committee to be convened at the hospital.
 If no other willing doctor can be found and the committee agrees with the doctor, the treatment can be withheld or withdrawn (after 10 days).
 During that time, full life-sustaining treatment must continue and the hospital is required to provide medical records and to actively assist in looking for another doctor and/or hospital.

 Limits on Physicians Imposed by the Texas Advance Directives Act